Reach 2 - Upstream Project

 The Reach 2 - The “Upstream” or “Urban Reach” Project.

 The SFCJPA is the lead agency under the California Environmental Quality Act (CEQA) and has certified an Environmental Impact Report (EIR) for the Reach 2 “urban” project between Middlefield Road and Highway 101.
-The SFCJPA is also the lead for regulatory permitting for the project elements in this reach.
+The SFCJPA is the lead for planning and design, regulatory permitting, and in the future, for the construction of project elements in this reach.

-For example, prior to the 2022 flood it was widely believed that the Pope-Chaucer bridge was the primary location of overbanking in this reach, but the creek overbanked at several locations downstream of the bridge.
-This new information suggests that modifications to the bridge will require larger than previously believed changes to the planned channel and/or bank-top work downstream and/or upstream of the bridge.
+Also, prior to the 2022 flood it was widely believed that the Pope-Chaucer bridge was the primary location of overbanking in this reach, but the creek overbanked at several locations upstream - and - downstream of the bridge.
+This new information suggests that modifications to the bridge will require larger than previously believed changes to the planned channel and/or bank-top work downstream and upstream of the bridge.
 The 2022 flood also demonstrated that changing weather patterns can have greater impacts over a short duration.
-This suggests that our project planning should consider providing immediate flood risk reduction as well as long term changes to reduce flood hazard exposures.

-The Reach 2 project as currently proposed consists of four components, each of which have independent utility but together provide for greater flood risk reduction and ecosystem restoration.
+The Reach 2 project will likely consist of four components, each of which have independent utility but together provide for greater flood risk reduction and ecosystem restoration.
 Working from downstream to upstream, they include:

-Other alternatives to expand channel capacity to be evaluated
+- Other solutions to expand channel capacity or detain flow may be evaluated.

 Lead: Caltrans, City of Palo Alto